E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Introduction

 Although \cite{Vit_MIMO,CSI_fusion1,CSI_fusion2} have investigated semantic communication schemes in MIMO systems, they rely on conventional physical‑layer techniques such as singular‑value decomposition (SVD)‑based beamforming, which require precise CSI.
 Even though \cite{MIMO_sem_E2E,JSAC_Wu3} proposed joint designs of the MIMO physical layer and semantic communication, these approaches assume CSI as perfectly known and neglect both the acquisition process and Doppler effects.
 In the context of massive MIMO–OFDM systems, constraints on limited CSI-RS and feedback overhead inevitably lead to inaccurate channel estimation, posing serious challenges to system performance.

-The discussion in the previous subsection on DL‑based MIMO physical‑layer design demonstrates that E2E communication frameworks can significantly enhance the capacity of massive MIMO systems under stringent resource constraints.
-Furthermore, \cite{sem-NOMA} showed that in multi‑user transmit, single‑user receive semantic communication scenarios—where multiple users serve the same semantic task—the non‑orthogonal superposition of users’ signals at the receiver can be interpreted as multi‑user semantic fusion.
+The discussion in the previous subsection on DL-based MIMO physical-layer design demonstrates that E2E communication frameworks can significantly enhance the capacity of massive MIMO systems under stringent resource constraints. {Meanwhile, non-orthogonal multiple access has been extensively studied for massive connectivity and signal detection in massive MIMO systems~\cite{new1,new2,new4,new5}, where non-orthogonal transmission has been shown to yield performance gains over orthogonal schemes under limited time–frequency resources.} Furthermore, {building on this line of thought,} \cite{sem-NOMA} showed that in multi-user transmit, single-user receive semantic communication scenarios—where multiple users serve the same semantic task—the non-orthogonal superposition of users’ signals at the receiver can be interpreted as multi-user semantic fusion.
 This strategy avoids the high overhead of orthogonal transmission methods and reduces communication cost.
-Inspired by these insights, we combine the E2E design methodology with non‑orthogonal semantic transmission to propose a unified framework for MIMO physical‑layer design and semantic transmission in massive MIMO systems with multi‑user transmission and single‑user reception, i.e., cross-modal source-channel semantic-aware network (CSC-SA-Net).
-The contributions of this work are summarized as follows:
+Inspired by these insights, we combine the E2E design methodology with non-orthogonal semantic transmission to propose a unified framework for MIMO physical-layer design and semantic transmission in massive MIMO systems with multi-user transmission and single-user reception, i.e., cross-modal source-channel semantic-aware network (CSC-SA-Net). {We list the main differences in scenarios between the proposed semantic transmission scheme and existing similar schemes in Table \ref{tab:semcomm_comparison}.} The contributions of this work are summarized as follows:

-\begin{enumerate} \item \textbf{BS-side CSI-RS network (BS-CSIRS-Net) and UE/BS-side channel semantic-aware network (UE/BS-CSANet).} We introduce the BS-CSIRS-Net and UE/BS-CSANet that jointly design analog precoding and combining matrices, embedding CSI-RS design, channel feedback, and beamforming in a single E2E architecture to enhance physical‑layer transmission efficiency.
+\begin{enumerate} \item \textbf{BS-side CSI-RS network (BS-CSIRS-Net) and UE/BS-side channel semantic-aware network (UE/BS-CSANet).} We introduce the BS-CSIRS-Net and UE/BS-CSANet that jointly design analog precoding and combining matrices, embedding CSI-RS design, channel feedback, and beamforming in a single E2E architecture to enhance physical‑layer transmission efficiency. {Within this architecture, the learned channel semantics also support non-orthogonal superposition across cooperating UEs, enabling over-the-air aggregation that converts interference into task-useful statistics and aligns the physical layer with the downstream objective.}

 \item \textbf{UE-side multimodal semantic fusion network (UE-MSFNet).} We propose the UE-MSFNet, which fuses the channel semantic feature with the source semantic feature to map transmit symbols implicitly, eliminating explicit demodulation reference signals (DMRS) and avoiding throughput loss from non‑data reference signals.
 The adaptive mapping, based on the combined source semantic feature and channel semantic feature derived from the CSI-RS, functions as an implicit DMRS allocation mechanism, facilitating adaptation to changing CSI conditions.